 Just because you’ve never taken out a personal loan or mortgage, doesn’t mean that you don’t have a credit score.
 Credit isn’t just about borrowing money.
-You payment history with services and utilities also plays a part in your credit rating.
+Your payment history utility providers also plays a part in your credit rating.
 If you’ve had utility bills in the past, or even a mobile phone plan, your past payment history will affect your ability to access credit.

 How to check your credit record

 If you’re concerned your credit rating could prevent you from opening a power account, it can help to check your rating before making an application.
-Your credit record includes all of the times you’ve been given credit by a bank or company and whether you paid it off on time.
+Your credit record lists the times you’ve been issued credit by a bank or company, and whether you paid the debt off on time.
 It’s worth noting that:

-- Unpaid debt, where the lender tried to recover the money owed, can appear for up to five years, even if you’ve paid off the debt in full.
+- Unpaid debt, when a lender has tried to recover money owed, can appear for up to five years, even if you’ve paid off the debt in full

 If you do have a bad credit rating, don’t despair.
 It is possible to improve your credit record over time.
 So it’s always worthwhile being proactive with your credit and payment obligations.